 Part of the reason for this is the uncertainty surrounding the virus.
 It has caused a global impact, affecting Asia, Europe and America in different, but significant ways.
 Many governments called for immediate shut-down of non-essential travel and services, which resulted in a high level of unemployment – in the US for example, it jumped to 4.4% in March 2020, the highest it’s been since August 2017.
 This will, almost certainly, result in a reduction of public spending which could have a further negative impact on production and the economy.

 But, it’s not all bad news.
 In reaction to this virus and the impact it’s causing, we’ve seen governments introducing a huge number of policies to try and reduce the overall impact on the economy.
 One of these measures has been increased government spending, with the US and Germany introducing a $2trillion and a €750billion spending package, respectively.
 Similarly, the UK introduced an 80% income protection plan to provide employed and self-employed with a salary if they are put on ‘furlough’ during these times.

 What can we expect?

-Again, there are a lot of different potential recovery scenarios, ranging from this being a quick, short-term dip through to a much more prolonged recovery.
+Again, there are a lot of different potential recovery scenarios, ranging from this being a quick, short-term dip through to a much more prolonged stock market recovery.
 But nobody really knows what to expect, however, there are four theories which look a bit like this: